Replica Symmetry Broken States of some Glass Models: Discussion of Fluctuation Corrections and Behavior in Finite Dimensions

-It is the numerical value of this constant in the large $l$ limit which determines whether $\tilde{y}(\rho)$ is positive or negative.
+It is the numerical value of $\rho$ in the large $l$ limit which determines whether $\tilde{y}(\rho)$ is positive or negative.
 The polynomial in Eq.~(\ref{eq:renormy}) is such that $\tilde{y}(\rho)$ is positive provided $\rho < 0.8418$.
-H\"{o}ller and Read left the ratio $\rho$ undetermined, supposing that its value was related in some way to the bare values of the constants.

-We shall argue that its value is universal and that $\rho = \frac{1}{2}$.
-Then as $\frac{1}{2} < 0.8418$, the state formed will have FRSB and so is in the universality class of the Ising spin glass in a field.
+H\"{o}ller and Read did not determine the ratio $\rho$.
+We shall argue that its value is universal at least for values of $d < 8$ and that $\rho = 0.5$.
+Then as $0.5 < 0.8418$, the state formed will have FRSB and so is in the universality class of the Ising spin glass in a field.

 The key to understanding this is the real space RG calculation of Angelini and Biroli \cite{angelinibiroli:15}.
 This suggested that the transition at the AT line in high dimensions might be controlled by a zero-temperature fixed point.
 They found that in a simple real-space RG approximation that in high enough dimensions, the RG flows of $h$ and $J$, the standard deviation of the bond distribution, which are initially close to their values on the AT line at some non-zero temperature flowed close to their value on the AT line at zero temperature, but then veer away up the $h$-axis at $T=0$.
 Then the flow is away from the fixed point at $T= 0$ and $h=h_{AT}$, where $h_{AT}$ is the value of the field $h$ on the AT line at $T=0$.
 In other words the RG flow is controlled by a zero temperature fixed point.
 Because their RG procedure (the Migdal-Kadanoff approximation) works well only in low dimensions it was uncertain whether their zero-temperature fixed point scenario in high dimensions should be trusted.
 However, we believe that the recent simulation in six dimensions in Ref.~\cite{aguilar:23} strongly suggests that it should be believed.
 These simulations showed that in six dimensions that the renormalized vertices related to the \lq\lq bare" couplings $w_1$ and $w_2$ were such that their ratio was close to $1/2$.
 But this is the \textit{same} value (i.e.\ $1/2$) as was found at $T=0$ in the mean-field like Bethe lattice calculation of the same renormalized vertices in Ref.~\cite{rizzo:14}.
 We therefore shall take it that the renormalized value of $\rho$ which should be inserted into Eq.~(\ref{eq:renormy}) is $1/2$.
 As a consequence the continuous transition from the high-temperature phase should be to a state with FRSB, and for $d < 8$ the continuous 1RSB transition should no longer occur.